Esqarrouth/goktugyil.github.io/_pages/about.md

 - Featured on 100s of blogs and videos

 #### <a id="breakpoint" href="https://www.breakpointcapital.net/">**Breakpoint Labs**</a>
-We’re working on various projects in the cryptocurrency space.
+We’ve worked on various projects in the cryptocurrency space.
 These include:
 - <a href="https://www.breakpointcapital.net/">**Breakpoint Capital:**</a> A private crypto fund
 - <a href="https://bitses.org/">**Bitses:**</a> A website with fundamental analyses of 100+ crypto assets, one of the biggest websites of its kind
 - <a href="https://amoveo.exchange/">**Amoveo Exchange:**</a> A crypto to crypto exchange focused for the currency of Amoveo
-- More projects coming

 #### <a id="dawnofcrafting" href="http://www.dawnofcrafting.com/">**Dawn of Crafting**</a>
 - Crafting game for iOS devices